Tasty Recipes for the Home Cook

 Can you substitute the lobster base?

-The lobster base delivers great seafood flavor to the sauce.
-If you can’t get it, Old Bay Seasoning is also delicious.
-A three-quarter teaspoon is all you’ll need to make a flavorful sauce.
+The lobster base provides full-bodied seafood flavor for the sauce.
+If unavailable, Old Bay Seasoning is a tasty alternative.
+Just three-quarters of a teaspoon is enough to create a flavorful sauce.

 How to substitute seafood?